rokeller/photo-search/README.md

   run inside a Kubernetes cluster with access to the embedding server.
 * A modern _browser GUI_ ([`client/`](client/)) written largely in TypeScript
   and using react that uses the above web server to search and retrieve the photos.
-This is designed to run a Kubernetes cluster.
+The static assets produced for the client are designed to be served by the above _web server_.

 ## How to run